-Enter your contributions to employee benefit programs, such as insurance or health and welfare programs, that are not an incidental part of a plan included on line 1k.
-Also, include contributions to a qualified group legal services plan.
+Enter contributions not claimed elsewhere on the return (e.g., insurance, health and welfare programs) to employee benefit programs, that are not an incidental part of a pension, profit-sharing, etc., plan included on line 1k.

 Line 1m

 Other

 Enter any other allowable deduction not claimed elsewhere on the return.
 Include amortization expense from Part VI, Form 4562.